 First, let's examine what defines a no credit check loan.
 These loans offer fewer or no formal credit checks in comparison with traditional bank loans.
 People with bad credit commonly turn to these types of loans, especially those without savings.

 Types of No-Credit Check Loans

-One of the reasons so many payday loans aren't repaid is their exorbitant interest rates, sometimes as high as 500%.
-For example, a loan of $1,000 may incur $150 in interest in just 2 weeks, and $3900 in interest for the entire lifetime of the loan—just for the benefit of that original $1000.
+One of the reasons so many payday loans aren't repaid is their high interest rates, sometimes as high as 500%.
+For example, a loan of $1,000 may incur $150 in interest in just 2 weeks, and $3900 in interest for the entire lifetime of the loan.

 Auto Title Loans

 Another option for immediate cash is an auto title loan, but borrowers will need to offer their car as collateral.
 With higher interest rates than credit cards and a short payment plan, often within 30 days, title loans that aren't repaid can be rolled over to the next month, doubling the number of fees.
 Defaulting on a title loan means that the lender can repossess your car.
 For these reasons, title loans are also considered predatory, and they have been banned in a number of states.
 You should consider them only as a last resort.

 No credit check installment loans are advertised as a loan that provides immediate cash without a credit check.
 To compensate for not being able to check the borrower's credit history, however, borrowers usually end up with higher fees and interest rates than traditional bank loans.

 Although this type of loan allows borrowers to repay the loan at a fixed amount each month over an extended period, the interest rates are still high enough to make it difficult to pay back, and to ensure lenders that they will be profitable regardless of whether or not the loan is repaid.